 The Community Instructor course provides participants with an underpinning knowledge of cycling and it's disciplines, the roles and responsibilities of an AusCycling Instructor, and a range of fundamental instruction skills.

-The AusCycling Foundation Instructor course gives the participant a taster of Instructor practices with the theory component delivered through E-Learning.
-The course is aimed at individuals who want to assist others to learn the skills and tactics of riding a bicycle within the AusCycling recognised disciplines within the community and club levels.
+The AusCycling Foundation Instructor course introduces the participant to Instructor practices with the theory component delivered through e-Learning, which is followed by a practical assessment.
+The course is aimed at individuals who want to assist others to learn the skills and tactics of riding a bicycle within the AusCycling recognised disciplines at the community and club levels.

 The Foundation Instructor will be able to become accredited in one or more of the following disciplines: